Self-control: Construal levels

-One technique for inducing high-level construals is asking an individual a series of "why?" questions that lead to increasingly abstracted responses, whereas low-level construals are induced by "how?" questions leading to increasingly concrete answers.
-When taking an Implicit Association Test, people with induced high-level construals are significantly faster at associating temptations (such as candy bars) with "bad", and healthy choices (such as apples) with "good" than those in the low-level condition.
-Those with induced higher-level construals also show a significantly increased likelihood of choosing an apple for snack over a candy bar.
-In a person who is not exercising any conscious or active self-control efforts, temptations can be dampened by merely inducing high-level construals in them.
-Abstraction of high-level construals may remind people of their large-scale values, such as a healthy lifestyle, which deemphasizes the current tempting situation.
+One way researchers induce high-level construals is by asking a series of "why?" questions that prompt increasingly abstract responses; low-level construals are elicited with "how?" questions that focus on concrete details.
+When completing an Implicit Association Test, participants induced into high-level construals pair unhealthy temptations (such as candy bars) with "bad" and healthy options (such as apples) with "good" more quickly than low-level participants.
+They are also more likely to choose an apple over a candy bar in behavioral tasks.
+Even without deliberate self-control, simply adopting a high-level construal can reduce the pull of temptations by shifting attention to broader goals and values, such as maintaining a healthy lifestyle.

 Human and non-human

 Positive correlation between linguistic capability and self-control has been inferred from experiments with common chimpanzees.

-Human self-control research is typically modeled by using a token economy system: a behavioral program in which individuals in a group can earn tokens for a variety of desirable behaviors and can cash in the tokens for various backup, positive reinforcers.
-The difference in research methodologies with humans using tokens or conditioned reinforcers versus non-humans using sub-primary forces suggested procedural artifacts as a possible suspect.
-One procedural difference was in the delay in the exchange period: Non-human subjects can and most likely would access their reinforcement immediately; human subjects had to wait for an "exchange period" in which they could exchange their tokens for money, usually at the end of the experiment.
-When this was done with non-human subjects (pigeons), they responded much like humans in that males showed much less control than females.
+Human self-control research is often modeled using a token economy system, in which individuals earn tokens for desirable behaviors and can later exchange the tokens for various backup, positive reinforcers.
+Differences in research designs have raised questions about whether human and non-human studies are always comparable.
+One procedural difference involves delays in the token-exchange period: non-human subjects can usually access reinforcement immediately, whereas human subjects often wait until the end of a session to exchange tokens.
+When similar delays were imposed on non-human subjects such as pigeons, they responded much like humans, with males showing less self-control than females.